 May I charge late payment fees?

-The rental agreement must state the type and amount of late fee and when it can be charged.
+The rental agreement must state the type and amount of late fee and when it can be charged under Oregon landlord-tenant law.
 There are 3 different kinds of late fees:

 - Per Rental Period Late Fee: a reasonable flat amount charged one time for the month once the rent is late by 4 days.